Estimated reading time: 17 minutes

 Lotus in the Buddha art

-The Holiness of Lotus in Hinduism
+The Holiness of the Lotus in Hinduism

 Another major religion on our planet, Hinduism, also affirms the holiness of the Lotus.
 Here is how you can see it blooming in every Hindu’s life.

-Lotus as the seat of gods
+Lotus is the seat of the gods.

 Hinduism believes Lord Brahma was born from a lotus flower from Lord Vishnu’s navel.